 One of the greatest challenges Jesus continually gave his followers was to have faith.
 He knew that having faith held the power to make amazing things happen.

-Peter had a little faith and walked on water.
+Peter had a little faith and walked on water (Matthew 14:29).
 A bleeding woman had a little faith and was healed after 12 years of no hope (Matt 9:20-22).
-A little bit of faith brought people back from the dead (Hebrews 11:35), enabled the blind to see (John 9:1-7), fed thousands (John 6:1-15), and more.
+A little bit of faith enabled the blind to see (Mark 10:46-52) and brought the dead back to life (Hebrews 11:35).

 How can we tell when there’s an absence of faith in our life?
 We stop believing in the impossible, and we settle for living a small life.